nodered/Mycroft-Battery-Powered-Satellite/README.md

 ### This configuration works if you are using the I2S microphone as your only microphone

-* Help needed for setting up a second microphone using 2-mic-pulseaudio.setup.sh since the typical use case would be adding this device as a second/addtional microphone and speaker

-* A proper Mycroft skill would combine Node-Red flow and the socat and VLC commands in Python.
+* A proper Mycroft skill would combine Node-Red flow and the socat and VLC commands.

 1. Create Ramdisk - Needed for Raspberry Pi